GraphQL-Training/lightweight-graphql-react/slides.md

 # ⚠️

-### Simple string concatenation, as we do here, will not allow the same fragment twice - use a tool such as Apollo or Relay to solve this!
+### Simple string concatenation, as we do here, will not allow the same fragment twice.

+### Use a tool such as Apollo or Relay to solve this!

 ---
 class:  chapter-title center middle